Melastoma malabathricum

-Melastoma malabathricum, known also as Malabar melastome, Indian rhododendron, Singapore rhododendron, planter's rhododendron and senduduk, is a flowering plant in the family Melastomataceae.
-This plant is native to Indomalaya, Japan and Australia, and is usually found at elevations between 100 m and 2,800 m in grassland and sparse forest habitats.
+Melastoma malabathricum, known also as Malabar melastome, Indian rhododendron, Singapore rhododendron, planter's rhododendron and senduduk, is a flowering plant in the family Melastomataceae native to Seychelles, tropical and subtropical Asia to Australia and western Pacific islands.
+Despite its common names, it does not have any connection to actual rhododendrons, and belongs to the Rosids clade as opposed to the Asterids clade.
+This plant is usually found at elevations between 100 m and 2,800 m in grassland and sparse forest habitats.
 It has been used as a medicinal plant in certain parts of the world, but has been declared a noxious weed in the United States.
 M. malabathricum is a known hyperaccumulator of aluminium, and as such can be used for phytoremediation.

 Taxonomy

 The taxonomy of the genus Melastoma requires a complete revision.
 Early genetics studies were published from 2001, through 2013, but a revision based on them has yet to be.
 In 2001 Karsten Meyer proposed a revision in which the species Melastoma affine and other species were subsumed within this species M. malabathricum.